nekitmm/DLPacker/README.md

 dlp.reconstruct_protein(order = 'sequence', output_filename = 'my_structure_repacked.pdb')
 ```

-Input stricture might of might not contain side chains, existing side chains, if present, will be ignored.
+Input stricture might or might not contain side chains, existing side chains, if present, will be ignored.

 You can find more examples with explanations in the jupyter notebook **[DLPacker.ipynb](DLPacker.ipynb)**.